Semrush helps you:

 Old pages tend to have more authority than new pages.

-And this little shortcut helps me use internal links without having to analyze every page on my site.
+And this little shortcut helps me use internal links without having to analyze every page on the site.

 9. Publish Amazing Content

-And it’s true: publishing original, helpful content can help you rank higher in Google.
+And it’s true: publishing original, helpful content can help you rank higher in Google and get more LLM mentions.

 The thing is, what most people consider “high-quality content” has changed over the last few years.